Hematopoietic stem cell transplantation: Malignancies

 Patients after HSCT are at a higher risk for oral carcinoma.
 Post-HSCT oral cancer may have more aggressive behavior with poorer prognosis, when compared to oral cancer in non-HSCT patients.

 A meta-analysis showed that the risk of secondary cancers such as bone cancer, head and neck cancers, and melanoma, with standardized incidence ratios of 10.04 (3.48–16.61), 6.35 (4.76–7.93), and 3.52 (2.65–4.39), respectively, was significantly increased after HSCT.
 So, diagnostic tests for these cancers should be included in the screening program of these patients for the prevention and early detection of these cancers.

+Graft Failure

+Graft failure is a rare but critical complication of a stem cell transplant where the infused donor stem cells fail to produce functional cells in the patient's bone marrow.

+This is categorised into two types: